-(a) Surface Restoration Surety.
-A Surface Restoration Surety is required to guarantee the operator's restoration and remediation of its oil and gas production and exploration sites in unincorporated Ventura County to as nearly their pre-oil and gas exploration and production condition as is practicable including, to the extent not inconsistent with state or federal law, by: removing all equipment, facilities, tanks, pipelines and other improvements associated with the above ground oil and gas operations; performing any required remediation of environmental contamination caused by said operations; and/or otherwise complying with all applicable local, state and federal restoration and remediation requirements (collectively, "Restoration").
-All Surface Restoration Surety amounts forfeited to the County shall be held in trust and released to and used by the California Geologic Energy Management Division, County, or other County-approved person for the sole purpose of funding Restoration of the operator's site(s).
-The default amount of the Surface Restoration Surety shall be based on the total number of operator's wells, exclusive of properly abandoned wells, within unincorporated Ventura County as follows:
+- Surface Restoration and Well Abandonment Surety.
+A Surface Restoration and Well Abandonment Surety is required to guarantee the operator's restoration and remediation of its onshore oil and gas exploration and production sites in unincorporated Ventura County, excluding federal lands, to as nearly their pre-oil and gas exploration and production condition as is practicable including, to the extent not inconsistent with state or federal law, by: removing all equipment, facilities, tanks, pipelines and other improvements associated with the above ground oil and gas operations; performing any required remediation of environmental contamination caused by said operations; and/or otherwise complying with all applicable local, state and federal restoration and remediation requirements including but not limited to all revegetation requirements contained in an existing Conditional Use Permit or Special Use Permit authorizing the land use (collectively, "Restoration").
+This surety is also required to guarantee the proper plugging and abandonment of the operator's onshore wells in unincorporated Ventura County, excluding federal lands, in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements (collectively, Abandonment").
+All Surface Restoration and Well Abandonment Surety amounts forfeited to the County shall be held in trust, and released to and used by the California Geologic Energy Management Division, County, or other County-approved person for the sole purpose of funding Restoration of the operator's site(s) and abandonment of all wells covered by the surety in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements. - i.
+The default amount of the Surface Restoration and Well Abandonment Surety shall be \$43,000 per onshore well, exclusive of properly abandoned wells, within unincorporated Ventura County, excluding federal lands, not to exceed \$10,000,000 for any one operator (hereinafter, "Default Amount").
+In lieu of providing a surety in the Default Amount, the surety amount may reflect the estimated cost of Restoration and Well Abandonment of the operator's oil and gas exploration and production sites and wells in unincorporated Ventura County based on a site-specific Restoration and Well Abandonment plan and cost estimate prepared by a qualified third-party professional at operator's sole expense and approved by the County Planning Division (hereinafter "Site-Specific Plan and Cost Estimate Amount").